+The fair values of restricted stock awards, including restricted stock and restricted stock units, are based on the intrinsic values of the awards at the date of grant.
 As permitted under SFAS No. 123 and SFAS 123(R), we use the Black-Scholes option pricing model to estimate the fair value of stock option grants.
 The Black-Scholes model relies on a number of key assumptions to calculate estimated fair values.
 Our assumed dividend yield of zero is based on the fact that we have never paid cash dividends and have no present intention to pay cash dividends.
 Since adoption of SFAS 123(R) on January 1, 2006, the expected stock-price volatility assumption used by us has been based on recent (six month trailing) implied volatility calculations.
 These calculations are performed on exchange traded options of our stock.
 We believe that using a forward-looking market driven volatility assumption will result in the best estimate of expected volatility.
-Prior to adoption of SFAS 123(R), the expected volatility was based on historical volatilities of the underlying stock.
+Prior to adoption of SFAS 123(R), the expected volatility was based on the historical volatility of the underlying stock.
 The assumed risk-free interest rate is the U.S. Treasury security rate with a term equal to the expected life of the option.
 The assumed expected life is based on company-specific historical experience.
-With regard to the estimate of the expected life, we consider the exercise behavior of past grants and models the pattern of aggregate exercises.
-Based on our historical turnover rates, an annualized estimated forfeiture rate of 6.5% has been used in calculating the estimated cost for the three-month period ending March 31, 2006.
-Additional expense will be recorded if the actual forfeiture rate is lower than estimated, and a recovery of prior expense will be recorded if the actual forfeiture is higher than estimated.
-Prior to the adoption of SFAS 123(R), forfeitures were not estimated at the time of award and adjustments were reflected in pro forma net income disclosures as forfeitures occurred.
+With regard to the estimate of the expected life, we consider the exercise behavior of past grants and model the pattern of aggregate exercises.
+Based on our historical turnover rates, an annualized estimated forfeiture rate of 6.5% has been used in calculating the estimated compensation cost for the three- and six-month periods ending June 30, 2006.
+Additional expense will be recorded if the actual forfeiture rates are lower than estimated, and a recovery of prior expense will be recorded if the actual forfeitures are higher than estimated.
+Prior to the adoption of SFAS 123(R), forfeitures were not estimated at the time of award.